Mahendran180923/News_Senticonomy/README.md

 ## 🚀 Project Overview

-This project provides an end-to-end pipeline for **News Sentiment Analysis and Clustering**, guiding you from raw data acquisition to an interactive, insightful dashboard.
+This project provides an end-to-end pipeline for **News Sentiment Analysis*, guiding you from raw data acquisition to an interactive, insightful dashboard.
 The process meticulously covers:

 1.  **Collecting raw news article data** from a public dataset.
 2.  **Filtering** this data to a specific date range (2015-2024).